sidane/xenforo-member-liked-posts/README.md

 * Upload all files in the `upload/` directory to the root of your XenForo installation.

-* Go to your Admin Control Panel -> Add-ons -> Install New Add-on -> Install from uploaded file: Click the Browse button, locate `addon-sidaneMemberLikedPosts.xml` inside and press the `Install Add On` button.
+* Go to your Admin Control Panel -> Add-ons -> Install New Add-on -> Install from uploaded file: Click the Browse button, locate `addon-sidaneMemberLikedPosts.xml` on your computer and press the `Install Add On` button.

 A new `View member liked posts` permission controls access to the profile tab, so please update your user group permissions to make the new tab visible to your members.